-A rib roast is an investment - take care to rest the meat well to make the most of it.
+A rib roast is an investment.
+Take care to the rest the meat well for maximum flavour and juiciness.

 - 2 tbsp olive oil

 - 2 tsp Dijon mustard, plus extra to serve

 - 3 anchovy fillets, crushed with a mortar and pestle

 - 1 rack of beef (also known as a standing rib roast), with at least 5 ribs (4.3kg)

 - 4 garlic cloves, crushed

 - 1Combine oil, rosemary, mustard and anchovies in a non-reactive dish, add beef, turn to coat, cover and marinate at room temperature (1 hour).